Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 4. Meeting The Mentor
 Episodes:

+Airiona gives Max a new Cyber.Beast supplied by Spike.
+Max recognizes it as the Greater honeyguide--one of the two Cyber.Beast he and spike found.

-Max is givin, finds or makes a new cyber.beast and joins Airiona and Xenos' team
+Max joins Airiona and Xenos' team.

 ## Act 2
 ### 5. Crossing The Threshold